cdent/etcd-compute/README.md

 the etcd key associated with the target compute node.
 The value is the resource requirements, the instance uuid and an image reference.

-`compute.py` notices the new value on the watched key, retrieves a copy of the image, launches a VM using `virt-install`, and sets a key back on `etcd` saying so, and recording the IP of the guest.
+`ecompute` notices the new value on the watched key, retrieves a copy of the image, launches a VM using `virt-install`, and sets a key back on `etcd` saying so, and recording the IP of the guest.